zabenno/wireguard_api/README.md

 To load in some test data, run `python example.py` with the correct parameters.

-To demo the agents you must have golang installed.
+To demo the agents you must have golang installed you can then run the agents with `go run /path/to/agent.go`

 To run the app you will need to create the missing files listed within docker-compose.yml.

-Follow this guide to create your ssl certs: https://gist.github.com/fntlnz/cf14feb5a46b2eda428e000157447309 This compose file requires a swarm to function.
+Follow this guide to create your ssl certs: https://gist.github.com/fntlnz/cf14feb5a46b2eda428e000157447309

+This compose file requires a swarm to function.
 Run `docker swarm init` before running `docker stack deploy test -c docker-compose.yml`.

 You will also need to build the docker container locally with `docker build -t test .`

-Within the project directory you will need to run the following commands to create the appropriate python venv.
+Within the project directory you will need to run the following commands to create the appropriate python venv if you wish to run the app on your host outside of the container.
 ```bash
 sudo apt update && sudo apt upgrade -y
 sudo apt install libpq-dev python3-venv -y